ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Load LookUpTable from CSV file.

 * **Parameters:**
-  - path: path to output file.
+  - path: Path to output file.

 <a id="compolyx.LookUpTableBase.num_cols"></a>